maduhu/Citrix-XenServer-Action-Pack/README.md

 Documenation and Instructions
 ---

+<p>Citrix XenServer is a leading server virtualization and hypervisor management platform.</p>
-<p>Various jobs and workflows that can be used to create and manage various XenServer objects, including&nbsp;VMs, network interfaces, storage objects</p>
+<p>The action pack includes actions&nbsp;that can be used to create and manage XenServer objects including&nbsp;VMs, network interfaces, storage objects.
+The actions can be used within workflow to provision, decommision or reconfigure virtual environments.</p>

 Copyright and License
 ---